belle2/basf2/tracking/doc/trackFinding/sectorMapTraining.rst

 * finalization of the SectorMap: The SectorMap from the previous step is usable as it is.
 But we provide SectorMaps with and without SVD time cuts applied.
 Therefore a SectorMap with timing cuts removed has to be generated.
 In addition the two SectorMaps are brought into the correct format to be uploaded to the data base.
 * validation of the SectorMap: Run the tracking validation with the new SectorMap to validate it.

-The scripts used for the SectorMap training are collected in `tracking/scripts/tracking/secMapTraining/` and `tracking/tools/` their usage will be outlined in the following sections.
+The scripts used for the SectorMap training are collected in *tracking/scripts/tracking/secMapTraining/* and *tracking/tools/* their usage will be outlined in the following sections.

 Collection of trainings data
 ----------------------------

 For the SectorMap training a large amount trainings data needs to be generated.
 By default we generate 10 Mio BB events and an additional 2 Mio Bhabha events for the training.
 Both event types have additional muon tracks mixed in using the `ParticleGun` event generator.
 To make the SectorMap more robust against displaced IP - positions the IP position is randomly varied for each generated sub-sample.
-The concrete setup of the event generators is done by the function :py:func:`tracking.secMapTraining.SectorMapTrainingUtils.add_event_generation`.
+The concrete setup of the event generators is done by the function :code:`tracking.secMapTraining.SectorMapTrainingUtils.add_event_generation`.
 We train on MC - track candidates only, so adding beam bkg or a change in the beam background simulation should have no effect on the training.
 Thus all samples generated do not include beam background.

 Please note that there is a special reconstruction chain applied for this MC generation.
 When using the commands described below this chain is set up automatically.
-If you need to know or adjust this chain you can look up the setting in the following function :py:func:`tracking.secMapTraining.SectorMapTrainingUtils.add_simulation_and_reconstruction_modules`.
+If you need to know or adjust this chain you can look up the setting in the following function :code:`tracking.secMapTraining.SectorMapTrainingUtils.add_simulation_and_reconstruction_modules`.

 By default 2500 sub-samples of BB with 4000 events each  and 500 sub-samples of  Bhabha  with 4000 events each are generated.
 To generate a single sub-sample you can run the following command: